Ephemera Live is a multi-sensory piece, stimulating not only audio-visually, but also olfactory.

 15th May 2016 - MONA, Dark Mofo Festival, Hobart, AUS

-“Synesthesia, total immersion, dazzlement of the senses — from there I developed the idea of a circle of LED lights surrounding the audience, forming something like a ring of light in an infinite horizon.
-The space filled with intense fog those lights materialize in a seemingly solid experience of pure colour, while the sense of depths and the experience of orientation are greatly reduced.
+“Synesthesia, total immersion, dazzlement of the senses — these are the basic tropes from which I started to develop the circle of LED lights surrounding the audience, forming a ring of light, some kind of infinite horizon.
+With the space filled by intense haze those lights materialize in seemingly solid colour, while the sense of depths and the experience of orientation are greatly reduced.

-Additionally I wrote a software as an instrument to generate harmonic waves of light and colours, traveling on the surrounding circle.
-During performance I play this instrument live, with a number of Midi controllers, while keeping the computer screen black most of the time.
+Additionally I wrote a software to generate light and colour, based on harmonic waves and organic Perlin noise.
+During performance I play this software like an instrument, using a number of Midi controllers, while keeping the computer screen black most of the time.
 Light travels the surrounding circle, forming fields of colour in the haze – ever flowing, rhythmic, in constant motion, sometimes flickeringly fast, sometimes slow on the edge of unnoticeable.
-Mixing tones and occasionally adding noise functions in.

 In unison with the music and triggered by the olfactory memory imagery from the depth of collective subconscious is recalled: red morning sun, the shimmering sea, Alpine glow, crystal caves, Aurora Boreales, day-night-cycles, ...